-Real-Time Object Detection OpenCV Python With Source Code
+Real-Time Object Detection Using OpenCV Python

-The Real-Time Object Detection OpenCV Python was developed using Python OpenCV, This opencv realtime object detection script is a simple experimental tool to detect common objects (COCO) easily with your built-in webcam.
+The Real-Time Object Detection OpenCV Python was developed using Python OpenCV, this openCV real-time object detection script is a simple experimental tool to detect common objects (COCO) easily with your built-in webcam.

-It uses opencv’s readNet method and uses the external yolov3-tiny model (which can be upgraded to the full sized model).
+It uses OpenCV’s readNet method and uses the external yolov3-tiny model (which can be upgraded to the full-sized model).

-Opencv’s readNet method only runs on CPU (and not GPU), is very intensive, and therefore, it will be not be optimal for big AI projects.
+Opencv’s readNet method only runs on CPU (and not GPU), is very intensive, and therefore, it will not be optimal for big AI projects.

-A Object Detection OpenCV Python implements an image and video object detection classifier using pretrained yolov3 models.
+An Object Detection OpenCV Python implements an image and video object detection classifier using pretrained yolov3 models.

 The yolov3 models are taken from the official yolov3 paper which was released in 2018.
-The yolov3 implementation is from darknet.
-Also, this project implements an option to perform classification real-time using the webcam.
+The yolov3 implementation is from the darknet.

 Project Information’s

-Project Name:Real Time Object Detection OpenCV Python With Source Code
+Project Name:Real-Time Object Detection OpenCV Python With Source Code

 Language/s Used:Python (OpenCV)